AZERBAIJAN: Authorities plan to storm embattled mosque?

 Allahverdiev said the mosque leaders fear official may organise a "provocation" to give cover for their seizure of the building.
 "Many people will be in the mosque tomorrow as it is a major feast – perhaps more than a thousand.
 We have arranged guards, but we can't check everyone coming in or their bags," he told Forum 18.
 "They might get people to start shouting terrorist slogans, start a fight or plant weapons in the mosque.
 Then it will all be on TV and they will be able to say: Look, they're all terrorists."

 He said this was why the mosque had invited international officials to examine the building on 22 January.
-Representatives of the Royal Norwegian and the United States embassies, the Council of Europe office in Baku, and human rights activists Saida Gojamanli, chairman of the Legality and Human Rights Bureau NGO, and Arzu Abdullayeva, chairwoman of the Azerbaijan National Committee of the Helsinki Citizens Assembly, were given free access to the building to check that nothing illegal was being stored or carried out in it.
+Representatives of the Royal Norwegian and the United States embassies, the Council of Europe office in Baku, and human rights activists Saida Gojamanli, chair of the Legality and Human Rights Bureau NGO, and Arzu Abdullayeva, chair of the Azerbaijan National Committee of the Helsinki Citizens Assembly, were given free access to the building to check that nothing illegal was being stored or carried out in it.
 Mosque leaders told the foreign representatives that they would insist on their rights to remain in the mosque, but were pledged to reject the use of violence to protect their rights.